Services

 For most 50–500 person manufacturers, this is usually the faster and lower-risk starting point because the systems and data already exist.
 Instead of investing heavily in new hardware, the focus shifts to integrating and cleaning data across the business.

-Most manufacturers run a layer on systems such as NetSuite, Acumatica, Epicor, and large enterprise suites such as SAP.
+Most manufacturers run this layer on systems such as NetSuite, Acumatica, Epicor, and large enterprise suites such as SAP.

 1. Buy